valoTools/.github/profile/README.md

 ## Getting Started

-To get started with our bots, follow these simple steps:
+To get started with our bots/tools, follow these simple steps:

 1. **Invite the Bots to Your Server:**
    - Visit the bot's GitHub repository (links provided below) to find the invitation link.
    - Follow the instructions to invite the bot to your Discord server.

-2. **Configure the Bots:**
+2. **Configure the Bot:**
    - Use the bot commands provided in the repository's README to configure the bots according to your needs.
    - Customize settings to receive the most relevant updates and stats for you.